 Videotaping and photographing students in classrooms throughout the year for educational purposes or for newspapers, orientation slides, web page, posters, or student memorabilia is a common practice.
-Parents who do not want their student photographed or videotaped must fill out the card included in the mailing with this book and submit to the Headmaster no later than September 9.
+Parents who do not want their student photographed or videotaped must send a letter to the Headmaster no later than September 16, 2016.
 Students are not permitted to photograph or videotape without authorization by a member of the faculty or administration.
 This includes the use of cell phones and other devices with these capabilities.